Catch a concert at one of the city’s lesser-known music hotspots.

 Since opening in 2021, HISTORY’s innovative sound system, avant-garde LED light system and 22-foot-by-40-foot stage have won over global artists.

-The 2,500-seater more than lives up to its name as Grammy-winners Tori Kelly and Honey Dijon (a DJ/producer from Beyoncé’s Renaissance project) have packed crowds here, as have chart-topping rappers like Latto and Ice Spice.
+The 2,500-person state-of-the-art live music and entertainment venue sets a new standard for the live experience in Toronto, with Grammy-winners Tori Kelly and Honey Dijon (a DJ/producer from Beyoncé’s Renaissance project) packing crowds here, as well as chart-topping rappers like Latto and Ice Spice.

 Neighbourhood: The Beaches